Why Brooklyn Decker Plans to Chop Off Her Hair in the Name of Minimalism

 Not only is Brooklyn Decker an actress and former model.
-She’s also an entrepreneur.
-And a mother.
+She’s also an entrepreneur—and a mother.
 Her secret to getting it all done?
 Minimalism.

-“I’ve just cut out the fat,” Decker tells StyleCaster at Wednesday’s BlogHer18 Creators Summit conference in New York City.
+“I’ve just cut out the fat,” Decker tells StyleCaster at SheKnows Media’s BlogHer18 Creators Summit conference on Wednesday in New York City.
 “When you’re an entrepreneur—let alone a parent—and you have another job, there’s just no time.”

 So for Decker, life is all about simplification.

-MORE: Jasmine Sanders Repeatedly Makes the Case for a Sleek Low Bun

-That commitment to efficiency is one of the things that led Decker to create the app Finery with her friend and business partner, Whitney Casey.
+That commitment to efficiency is one of the things that led Decker, who was one of BlogHer18’s keynote speakers, to create the app Finery with her friend and business partner, Whitney Casey.
 Finery is basically your entire closet—conceptualized in a single app.
 The program combs through your email to find clothing receipts and builds a virtual representation of your wardrobe for you.
 From there, you can create outfits, get styling ideas and compartmentalize your closet (work clothes in one folder, vacation clothes in another).

 “I have all my looks created ahead of time, so I can just go on my phone and pick something to wear,” Decker explains.
 “I want to spend time with my kids.
 I don’t want to spend extra time finding the perfect look for an audition, friend’s wedding or business meeting.”